FBafode/FBafode/README.md

 Welcome  👋

-- 🌱 I’m currently learning and preparing a level 6 professional as application developer
+- 🌱
+I'm a  passionate Full Stack developer from France, always ready to share with you and learn from you !

 <p align="center"><a href="https://fbafode.github.io"><img width="90%" /></a></p>

 <br />

-I'm a  passionate Full Stack developer from France, always ready to share with you and learn from you !
+After more than 12 years in an international group as a support consultant, I would now like to direct my work towards the development and creation of applications

 **About me**